-Luckily I’m privileged enough that I’ve already signed for a new job in Berlin.
-Once I’ve finished my contract at the BBC I’ll be moving over to Bitcrowd, a small software agency in Kreuzberg.
-I’ve visited them and they’re absolutely lovely.
-It’ll be a wonderful change working in a large, airy and light office - a far cry from the current cramped noisy conditions that London seems to encourage.
+Luckily I'm privileged enough that I've already signed for a new job in Berlin.
+Once I've finished my contract at the BBC I'll be moving over to ~redacted~ WHAT ACTUALLY TURNED OUT TO BE AN AWFUL PLACE TO WORK, a small software agency in Kreuzberg.
+I've visited them and they're ~absolutely lovely~ sociopaths.
+It'll be a wonderful change working in a large, airy and light office - a far cry from the current cramped noisy conditions that London seems to encourage.

 I'm also lucky that most young Berliners speak my native language, so I'll be able to learn German while still being able to temporarily communicate in English.

 Am I going to stay in Berlin permanently?
 Frankly, I don't know.
 I'm still a EU citizen (at least for now) and I'm able to live anywhere in that beautiful region.
 Beyond that there's an entire planet.
 So who knows?